Mariaarshakyan5/Arshakyan_MariaC_Sharp/README.md

 2. Run the compiled executable.
 3. Follow the on-screen instructions to observe the execution speeds of Selection Sort and Shell Sort.

-## Future Enhancements

-- Complete the implementation of Merge Sort algorithm.
-- Add additional sorting algorithms such as Quick Sort, Bubble Sort, etc.
-- Enhance the user interface for better user interaction and visualization of sorting results.